mpounsett/3-DNS-Protocol/DNS3-RR-Protocol.md

 After signing the zone, the child DNS Operator needs to upload the DS record(s) to the parent.
-The child can signal its desire to have DNSSEC validation enabled by publishing one of the special DNS records CDS and/or CDNSKEY as defined in [@!RFC7344] and [@!RFC8078].
+The child can signal its desire to have DNSSEC validation enabled by publishing one of the special DNS records CDS and/or CDNSKEY as defined in [@!RFC7344] and [@!RFC8078], and then by using this protocol to trigger a CDS scan by the Registration Entity.

-A Registration Entitiy MAY regularly scan the child name servers of unsecured delegations for CDS records in order to bootstrap DNSSEC, and are advised to do so.
-At the time of publication, some ccTLD Registries are already doing this.
-A Registration Entity that regularly scans all child zones under its responsibility (both secured and unsecured) for CDS will not require the API described in this document.
-However, such a Registration Entity should follow the guidelines discussed in (#bootstrap) below when using CDS to bootstrap DNSSEC on a previously unsecured delegation.

-In the case where the Registration Entity is not normally scanning child zones for CDS records, the Registration Entity SHOULD implement the API from this document, allowing child operators to notify the Registration Entity to begin such a scan.

-Once the Registration Entity finds CDS records in a child zone it is responsible for, or receives a signal via this API, it SHOULD start acceptance processing as described below.
+Once the Registration Entity finds a CDS record in an unsecured child zone it is responsible for, or receives a signal via this API, it SHOULD start acceptance processing as described below in (#acceptance) and (#bootstrap).

 ## Maintaining the Chain of Trust